Netanyahu: Israel's longest-serving premier fights for his future

 Much of his popularity has to do with another nickname -- "Mr. Security" -- in a country where such issues are always on voters' minds.

 Netanyahu frequently talks openly about Israel's air war in Syria against Israel's archfoe Iran and its Lebanese ally Hezbollah.

 He generally avoids talking about the Palestinians apart from security operations.

 Netanyahu was born in Tel Aviv in 1949 less than 18 months after Israel's creation.

 He and his wife Sara have two sons, and he has a daughter from a previous marriage.

 The son of a history professor active in Israeli right-wing politics, Netanyahu grew up partly in the United States.

-He attended the prestigious Massachusetts Institute of Technology, and with his fluent, American-accented English has appeared on television speaking forcefully in defence of Israel.
+He attended the prestigious Massachusetts Institute of Technology, and with his fluent, American-accented English would appear on television speaking forcefully in defence of Israel.

-He performed his Israeli military service with an elite unit and was wounded in combat, but another family member's service affected him more deeply.
+He performed his Israeli military service with an elite unit and was wounded in combat, but another family member's service may have affected him more deeply.